 DreamHost's shared hosting plan scores well on the fundamentals.
 There are no limits on bandwidth, emails or MySQL databases.
 Your site is secured by a free Let's Encrypt SSL certificate, and preinstalled WordPress allows you to get a quality site up and running in an afternoon – plus SSD storage as standard will keep performance high.

 Handy extras include the ability to host unlimited domains from a single account.
 And in a nice touch, DreamHost doesn't just offer a free domain name with each shared hosting plan (except the monthly plan): there's free privacy protection, too.
 If you've registered a domain without that, and been inundated with emails and phone calls from ‘website designers’ and assorted scammers, you'll know how valuable that can be.

 It's a strong all-round package, but if you need more, DreamHost also offers everything from managed WordPress and WooCommerce, to VPS, Dedicated and Cloud Hosting plans.

 Billing is flexible.
-You can avoid long-term contracts by signing up for monthly billing, which costs $10.95 (£7.80) a month for shared hosting.
-Choose the three-year plan and the price drops to $5.95 (£4.60) a month, though.
+You can sign up for monthly billing, or alternatively choose the three-year plan for the best discounts.
 Don't be put off by the longer term: DreamHost products are protected by an exceptional 97-day money-back guarantee, so there's plenty of time to test the service for yourself.